Mirebeau/HamiltonFastMarching/Readme.txt

 - (On Euler Elastica and Dubins paths) :
 Jean-Marie Mirebeau, Fast Marching methods for Curvature Penalized Shortest Paths, in preparation, 2017

+*** Reproducible research ***
+This code (or an earlier version), was submitted to a reproducible research journal alongside a publication entitled:
+Jean-Marie Mirebeau, Jorg M. Portegies, Hamiltonian Fast Marching: A numerical solver for anisotropic and non-holonomic eikonal PDEs, 2018, submitted.